• Skip to primary navigation

-Camping with your dog can be a lot of fun.
-But some dog breeds are much more suited to outdoor adventures than others.
+Camping with your dog can be a lot of fun, but some dog breeds are better suited to outdoor adventures than others.

-You don’t want to get halfway up the mountain and realize that your dog is totally exhausted or struggling to breathe, especially if they weigh 100 pounds and need to be carried back to the trailhead.
+You don’t want to get halfway up the mountain and realize that your dog is exhausted or struggling to breathe, especially if it weighs 100 pounds and must be carried back to the trailhead.

 Of course, every dog is an individual.

-But if you’re looking for general pointers, this article will tell you which dog breeds are likely to enjoy an adventure on the trails with you (and which would rather be left at home on the sofa with a dog sitter).
+But if you’re looking for general pointers, this article will tell you which high-energy level dog breeds will likely enjoy an adventure on the trails with you (and which would instead be left at home on the sofa with a dog sitter).

 Backpacking vs. car camping

-Before we go any further, I want to point out that backpacking and car camping are completely different.
+Before we go any further, I want to point out that backpacking and car camping are entirely different.

-If you’re backpacking, your dog needs to be fit enough to manage the hike to your camping spot and small enough to fit inside a lightweight tent.
+If you’re backpacking, your dog must be fit enough to manage the hike to your camping spot and small enough to fit inside a lightweight tent.

 If you’re car camping, pretty much anything goes.

-You aren’t going to be hiking anyway, and you can easily bring all the extra kit to make your dog more comfortable.
-Plus, you’ll probably have a bigger tent where everyone can spread out.
+If you aren’t hiking, you can quickly bring all the extra gear to make your dog more comfortable.
+You’ll probably have a bigger tent where everyone can spread out.

 Why should you take your dog camping?